robblanco/robblanco.github.io/teaching.md

   summer school on verified and secure programming, as part of the 93th edition of the larger summer university of the University of Zaragoza.
-I was in charge of the verification part, based on *Software foundations* and which comprised three fourths of the lectures.
+I was in charge of the verification part, based on *Software foundations* and which comprised three fourths of the lectures, as well as tailored projects for students taking the class for credit.
 Due to the coronavirus pandemic, the course took place remotely.

 * [Software engineering (CS3053)](https://catalog.aup.edu/course/cs3053/spring-2020).